AbdullahAlHarun-code/Interactive-frontend-development/README.md

 Before any player wins.

 * If the player fulfils the winning condition then it wins the game.
-* If any player fulfils the winning condition then it ties the game.
+* If any player does not fulfils the winning condition then it ties the game.
 * Win and Lose is indicated by numbers at the bottom area.